Why Menopause Makes You Fat

 Now, “estrogen” is really three hormones: estradiol, estrone, and estriol.
 Estriol, to give some good news, is actually thought to be an anti-cancer hormone.
 It keeps estradiol, which is cancer causing, from becoming too high.

 Estrone is the type of estrogen that occurs after menopause, and it’s made from androgens or testosterone.
 How do women get that testosterone in their bodies?
-Through insulin.
-So any woman that has a problem with insulin resistance will be producing that androgen, and that will lead to this estrogen dominance.
+Through Fat Storing Hormone.
+So any woman that has a problem with Fat Storing Hormone resistance will be producing that androgen, and that will lead to this estrogen dominance.

 So, overall, estrogen is coming from a lot of places: